- This document is referred to as “the Code.”

 - “UALR” means the University of Arkansas at Little Rock.

-- “[T]he accused” is a student against whom a complaint has been lodged under the Code.
+- “Accused” is a student against whom a complaint has been lodged under the Code.

-- A “class-day” is a day in the fall or spring semester or summer when classes meet, from the first day of classes to the last according to the Law School academic calendar.
+- A “class-day” is a day in the fall, spring, or summer semester when classes meet, from the first day of classes to the last according to the Law School academic calendar.
 Other days, such as days between semesters during reading or exam periods, during orientation, and during pre-semester programs, are not class-days.
 Where “class-days” are not specified, a “day” has its ordinary meaning.

 Relationship of the Code with Other Authorities

 - Relationship with Criminal and Civil Law.
 The Code operates concurrently with the processes of criminal and civil law.
 However, when misconduct alleged under the Code might subject the accused to criminal prosecution, the accused may postpone the Code process by “suspending” himself or herself from the Law School until the criminal charges are resolved or until the authorities decide not to press charges.
 Suspension under this provision has no effect under academic rules; i.e., the suspension does not entitle the accused to a leave of absence or relieve the accused of any academic consequences arising from his or her absence from the Law School.
 Suspension does not abate the Code complaint, but may not result in any inference against the accused in a Code proceeding.